 Our benefits include:

-- 100% College-paid medical, dental and prescription drug for employee and all of their eligible family members
+- Medical, dental and prescription drug plans for employee and all of their eligible family members

 - College-paid life and disability insurance

 - College closes for Winter Break the week between Christmas and New Years and for a week in March for Spring Break

 - Tuition remission (for classes at the College)